rmaicle/rmaicle.github.io/_posts/2016-02-10-a-case-for-using-cpp-properties.md

 Properties are simple class member variables with corresponding getter and setter functions in a simplified declaration.

 Getter/setter class member functions that set/get internal values only without other internal operations being performed is accomplished simply by making the corresponding class member variable _public_.
-This may a reason why `properties` are not that favorable with some C++ programmers.
+This is one of the reasons why `properties` are not that favorable with some C++ programmers.

 Let me help you see my point in another light.
 During development, some things just need to be simpler and compact.
-But until that time, the use of a `property` allows someone to go ahead with a working concept.
+During that time, the use of a `property` helps someone to go ahead, write code fast and finish a working concept.
 The thought is, the shorter the code, the easier it is to write, read, modify and comprehend without cluttering the screen too much and avoiding moving here and there.
 Properties could be considered to be an _interim_ code.